IlayYavlovich/MusicGenreClassifier-Technion/README.md

     <a href="https://github.com/KarpAmit">Amit Karp</a>
   </p>

-Our Project for the Technion's EE 046211 course "Deep Learning"
+Our Project for Automatic Music Genre Classification

 Based on the work: